Amberen vs Estroven – which supplement is better for menopausal symptoms, including hot flashes, mood swings, low energy, and weight gain?

 However, more than 50mg of zinc supplemented daily can lead to a copper deficiency which is a serious condition – the problem is, we don’t know how much zinc there is in Amberen!

-So all in all?
-Amberen’s ingredient profile is a big disappointment!
+All in all?
+Amberen’s ingredient profile is a letdown.
 A few ingredients are decent for menopausal symptoms, but they may or may not work.
 We can’t tell since the ingredient doses are hidden.

 You’ll notice Estroven contains only a single ingredient: Rhapontic Rhubarb Root Extract (ERr 731®).